 Additional clinical signs include:

-- Exclamation mark hairs - where a few short hairs that get narrower at their bottom and grow in or around the edges of bald spots
+- Exclamation mark hairs: This occurs when few short hairs that get narrower at their bottom and grow in or around the edges of bald spots.

-- Cadaver hairs - hairs broken before reaching the skin surface
+- Cadaver hairs: This is where hairs break before reaching the skin surface.

-- Regrowth of white hair in areas affected by hair loss
+- White hair: This may grow in areas affected by hair loss.

 Doctors are usually able to diagnose alopecia areata fairly easily by examining symptoms.
 They might look at the degree of hair loss and examine hairs from affected areas under a microscope.

 If, after an initial clinical examination, the doctor is not able to make a diagnosis, they can perform a skin biopsy.
 If they need to rule out other autoimmune diseases, they might perform a blood test.

 As the symptoms of alopecia areata are so distinctive, making a diagnosis is usually quick and straightforward.